fangli/fluent-plugin-influxdb/README.md

 `time_precision`: The time precision of timestamp. default to "s". should specify either second (s), millisecond (m), or microsecond (u)

+### Fluentd Tag and InfluxDB Series

+influxdb plugin uses Fluentd event tag for InfluxDB series.
+So if you have events with `app.event`, influxdb plugin inserts events into `app.event` series in InfluxDB.

 ## Configuration Example

 ```
 <match mylog.*>